IronTooch/AnsibleSnippets-VSCode/README.md

  - ping – Try to connect to host, verify a usable python and return pong on success
  - script – Runs a local script on a remote node after transferring it
  - setup – Gathers facts about remote hosts
- - slurp – Slurps a file from remote nodes
  - subversion – Deploys a subversion repository
  - systemd – Manage systemd units
  - sysvinit – Manage SysV services.